Human Development and Family Sciences

 The University of Delaware’s Department of Human Development and Family Sciences is an academic unit that prepares undergraduate and graduate students for a career in early childhood education, family studies or human services.

-We value diversity, inclusion and the promotion of positive human development within the rapidly changing global environment in which we live.
+We value the promotion of positive human development and well-being within the context of a rapidly changing global environment.
 By providing a rigorous curriculum and practical field experience, our students develop the skills to become leaders in their fields.
 Our students have the opportunity to work closely with faculty members to conduct research and provide service throughout the region, country and world.

 We are here to help you help others